CIS Controls Framework (Center for Internet Security)

 What is the CIS Controls Framework?

 The CIS Controls Framework is a model for codifying and promoting cybersecurity best practices.
 The Center for Internet Security, Inc. (CIS) created and maintained the framework.
 The CIS Controls Framework is the result of input from cybersecurity experts around the world.
-The framework includes their view of best practices based on their experience defending their organizations against a broad set of cyber threats.
+The framework includes CIS benchmarks and best practices based on their experience defending their organizations against a broad set of cyber threats.

 The SANS Institute released the framework in 2008 in response to cyberattacks targeting the U.S. Department of Defense and military contractors.
 The SANS Institute is a private U.S.-based company specializing in information security, cybersecurity training, and selling certification.
 SANS training topics include penetration testing, cyber and network defenses, digital forensics, incident response, and auditing.
 In 2013 SANS approved transferring the framework to the Council on Cybersecurity.
 It was then moved again to the Center for Internet Security in 2015.